SarahV2/FSND-Trivia-App/README.md

 ```

 #### POST /questions
-* General: Returns the newly created question along with a success value
+* General: Adds a new question and returns the newly created question along with a success value
 * Sample:
 ```curl http://127.0.0.1:5000/questions -X POST -H "Content-Type:application/json" -d '{"question":"What are the cutest felines on earth?", "answer":"Cats","category":1,"difficulty":2}' ```
 ```